Cionad/employee_review_app/README.md

 - Build, run, and save the model: `predicting_reviews_first_pass.ipynb`, which imports `utils.py`, outputs `nb_model.pkl` and `tfidf_vec.pkl` to the models folder.
 - Build the Flask app: `app.py`, which pulls in the `.pkl` files and renders the html in the templates folder.
 - Deploy locally by running `python app.py` and accessing [localhost:5000].

+## Future Development

+As this is just an MVP, there is much in the way of functionality to add to the app, including (but not limited to):
+- Additional modeling, model testing & evaluation
+- Writing unit tests
+- Instead of using a static data file, periodically scrape Glassdoor reviews and store them in a database to ingest fresh data
+- Allow users to vote as to whether the review prediction is correct, thus getting more training data to store in the db
+- Refactor code to be more secure so that an error/exception won't expose sensitive info